netbootxyz/netboot.xyz-docs/docs/kb/providers/oci.md

 Do set up SSH keys, as you will need to log into the server and there is no default password.
 We assume you know how to use SSH keys.

 ### Get into the rescue shell
-First get onto your compute instance's details page, then scroll down to "Resources" under which you'll find "Console connection".
+First get onto your compute instance's details page, then scroll down to `Resources` under which you'll find `Console connection`.

-To get into the rescue shell, we recommend you use the Cloud Shell, and not bother with a "local connection".
-To do so, click on "Launch Cloud Shell connection" and wait for the console connection status to reach the "ACTIVE" state.
+To get into the rescue shell, we recommend you use the Cloud Shell, and not bother with a `local connection`.
+To do so, click on `Launch Cloud Shell connection` and wait for the console connection status to reach the `ACTIVE` state.
 Be patient, it can take a minute or two.

 You do not need to log in, as we'll only use it control the UEFI Firmware.